 Save the last selected directory for user directories

 With this option enabled, when you select a different path (in the application), it will get saved to settings in the background.
-This option is available from MapTiler Desktop Start.
+This option is available from MapTiler Engine Plus.

-Let's say you have set the Desktop/ location for adding a file, but you add a file from Desktop/files-to-process/ folder, this folder gets saved in settings for you and replaces the Desktop/ folder just as you would have done it in settings.
-The next time you add a file, the file dialog will navigate in Desktop/files-to-process/.
+Let's say you have set the Engine/ location for adding a file, but you add a file from Engine/files-to-process/ folder, this folder gets saved in settings for you and replaces the Engine/ folder just as you would have done it in settings.
+The next time you add a file, the file dialog will navigate in Engine/files-to-process/.

 This works only for paths, that have been set custom!

-Remember the last selected directory in the application lifetime
+Remember the last selected directory in the application's lifetime

 With this option enabled, when you select a different path (in the application), it will be remembered (but not saved) until you restart the application.
-This option is available from MapTiler Desktop Start.
+This option is available from MapTiler Engine Plus.